• Home

 Conclusion

-While many taxpayers might hesitate to deal with their tax return because of its complexities, it’s important to submit it to the tax office.
-If you’re an employee, there’s a risk of not claiming potential tax deductions or tax refunds, leading to unnecessary pay taxes in excess.
-With the German tax system offering online tools like MeinELSTER, completing your annual income tax return becomes more quick and secure.
-Always remember, understanding your tax liability can benefit you eventually.
+If you’re an employee, there’s also a risk of not claiming potential tax deductions or tax refunds, leading to unnecessary excess tax payments.
+With the German tax system offering online tools like MeinELSTER, completing your annual income tax return can be more secure and easier to repeat in future years.
+For expats, filing can be especially worthwhile if you had relocation costs, commuting expenses, double household costs, foreign move-year income, or professional expenses during the year.

 Frequently Asked Questions